 Source: Unsplash by Anita Austvika

-6. How to recognize the signs of karma returning?
+6. How to recognize the signs of karma's return?

 First of all, through repetition.
 If you notice that you are experiencing the same thing in different forms, it means a lesson is trying to surface.
-Relationships that fall apart in the same way, friendships that end in the same pattern, financial situations that repeat themselves – all are indications that a karmic cycle demands your attention.
+Relationships that fall apart in the same way, friendships that end in the same pattern, financial situations that repeat – these are all signs that a karmic cycle is demanding your attention.

 Another sign is emotional intensity.
 Karmic situations never come neutral.
-They bring with them strong emotions: anger, pain, passion, fear, or, on the contrary, unexpected joy.
+They bring with them strong emotions: anger, pain, passion, fear, or, conversely, an unexpected joy.
 This intensity is the way the soul shows us that we are experiencing something important, meant to transform us.

-Additionally, karma is recognized through the sensation of inevitability.
+Also, karma is recognized by the sensation of inevitability.
 Sometimes you feel that, no matter what you choose, life brings you back to the same point.
 It seems like everything conspires to confront you with the same problem.
-This is not a punishment, but a calling: "look here, understand and release."
+This is not a punishment, but a call: "look here, understand and release."

-Another subtle but profound sign is the mirror of the people around you .
+Another subtle yet profound sign is the mirror of the people around you .
 Those you meet reflect your own energy.
-If you are surrounded by critical people, perhaps you are being called to heal the criticism within yourself.
+If you are surrounded by critical people, perhaps you are called to heal the criticism within you.
 If life brings generous people your way, it is a sign that your vibration has begun to align with gratitude and kindness.

-And yet, the most important question is not "when does karma return?", but "how do I choose to respond when it does?"
-Because this is where the true power of transformation lies.
+And yet, the most important question is not "when does karma return?" but "how do I choose to respond when it does?"
+Because here lies the true power of transformation.
 You can react with bitterness and revolt, or you can receive the lesson as an opportunity for growth.

 When you recognize karma in action, you have the rare opportunity to interrupt the cycle.
 You can choose not to respond to pain with pain, to lies with lies, to hate with hate.
-You can choose to plant other seeds: forgiveness, wisdom, kindness.
-In this way, not only do you heal the present, but you also create a new, brighter karma for the future.
+You can choose to plant other seeds: forgiveness, wisdom, gentleness.
+In this way, you not only heal the present but also create a new, brighter karma for the future.

 Thus, karma always returns when you are ready to see and transform.
 It does not delay and does not come too early – it comes exactly when the soul needs it to continue its path of evolution.